 Join the Preserve team!

-- We are seeking camp educators who love the outdoors and working with children to fill the position of Seasonal Camp Educator.
-Resumes will be accepted, with cover letter and references.
-Submissions are requested by April 10, 2019 (hard closing date April 17, 2019).
+- Join the Preserve team!
+We are seeking an outdoor educator who loves the outdoors and working with children to fill the position of Seasonal Environmental Educator.
+Resumes will be accepted, with cover letter and 3 references.
+Please submit digitally by June 28, 2019.
 Click here for the full announcement.

 Mohonk Preserve Foothills Update - Site preparations are continuing at the Testimonial Gateway Trailhead at the Mohonk Preserve Foothills.
 Work will continue in the spring on the Testimonial Gateway Trailhead, which will include off-road parking, entry booths, restrooms, landscaping and signage.
 Work will also continue on completing the connection to the River-to-Ridge Trail in partnership with Open Space Institute.
 Stabilization work on the Testimonial Gateway Tower roof, windows and selected masonry will also begin, along with replacement of the Lenape Lane Bridge and resurfacing of the Lenape Lane Carriage Road .
 Please note that the Testimonial Gateway Tower area is closed from Route 299 and Gate House Road to the beginning of the Pin Oak Allee and construction fencing and flagging are in place.
 We will keep you updated on our progress and look forward to welcoming everyone to our new trailhead later in 2019.
 Click here for more information on the Mohonk Preserve Foothills Project.